GOUHFI: a novel contrast- and resolution-agnostic segmentation tool for Ultra-High Field MRI: Discussion

 Despite \go{} being able to segment any contrast and resolution tested, input images still need to be skull-stripped unlike similar techniques (\fsv{}, \sys{} or \ceb{}).
 The reasons behind this requirement are that, first, some training data were already skull-stripped when accessed, and second, segmenting extra-cerebral labels as in \cite{billot2023synthseg} was not easily obtainable for UHF images due to signal inhomogeneities outside the brain.
 Extra-cerebral labels are required in order to generate synthetic contrasts for the whole head and such tools are not readily available for UHF images.
 On the other hand, considering that skull-stripping is a quite common step for neuroimaging pipelines, and that it has been extensively developed and improved recently with the arrival of DL-based techniques, we strongly believe that it should not limit the usability of \go{} in practice.
 Indeed, a wide variety of robust and extensively tested options are freely and easily available online like BET, HD-BET, SynthStrip, ROBEX, ANTsPyNet, MONSTR, etc. \citep{smith2000bet, isensee2019automated, hoopes2022synthstrip, iglesias2011robust, roy2017robust, tustison2021antsx}.
+Nonetheless, possible errors in skull-stripping can impact the quality of the segmentation results and we recommend users to assess the skull-stripping on their images before using \go{} and use a consistent procedure for a given image type.

 A potential drawback of \go{}, designed for UHF-MRI, is the fact that cortex parcellation is not performed.
 This can be a limitation for researchers using functional MRI (fMRI) at UHF where its advantages, compared to 3T, have been shown \citep{beisteiner2011clinical}.
 In addition, as previously mentioned, all training and most of the test data in this study consisted of MR images of young healthy subjects.
 While the volumetry results on PDP versus HC indicate that \go{} is comparable to \fsv{}, they also pointed to some potential problems of \go{} related to enlarged lateral ventricles.
 A broad and systematic evaluation of the performance of \go{} in the presence of deviating anatomies and various pathologies was outside the scope of the current study, but should be done in a separate follow-up study.
 Such a study should also consider a retraining of \go{} with added data from patient studies in the training corpus.
 This could, for example, include open-access databases with neurological disorders like the OASIS or ADNI databases \citep{marcus2007open,jack2008alzheimer}.
 Originally excluded due to their lower resolutions (i.e., 1 mm$^3$), these datasets could offer anatomical variations, like enlarged ventricles, that can be impossible to synthesize with the generative model and, thus, improve the robustness of \go{} to a wider range of brain anatomies.
 Ultimately, addressing the limitations related to the cortex parcellation, lack of anatomical diversity in the training data and thorough testing of \go{} on clinical cohorts with pathologies represents the main focus of future work.